 - top-notch separation and a natural sense of dynamics

 - treble texture, timbre, energy, extension, and air

-- very great resolving power and microdynamics
+- impressive resolving power and microdynamics

-- traditional yet very open stage presentation
+- open and accurate stage presentation

 What I think could be improved: